CARMA

 Cash assistance for vulnerable families affected by the multiple crises in Syria

-The reality is that after twelve years of crisis, people in Syria are gradually losing hope that their lives can return to normal.
+The reality is that after years of crisis, people in Syria are gradually losing hope that their lives can return to normal.

 Andreas Knapp,